thk123/se4be-website/index.md

 ### Seminar E: Continuous Integration

-Continuous Integration (CI) is an industry standard approach to catches problems before they affect other developers and customers.
-This seminar will show developers how to set a CI up immediately, and how to make it as useful as possible.
+Continuous Integration (CI) is an industry standard approach to catch problems before they affect other developers and customers.
+This seminar will show developers how to set up a CI, and how to make it as useful as possible.

 **Continuous Integration allows developers to make changes confidently and efficiently.**

 Using CI is a cheap and easy way to _increase the reliability of your software_.
 Every change to the code is checked automatically, freeing experts up from testing changes by hand and to focus on their expertise.
 It helps developers work together, without breaking each others work.

-This seminar will cover setting up a basic continuous integration system, and go into details of what a good CI system should do.
+This seminar will cover setting up a basic CI, and go into details of what a good CI system should do.

-[Get in touch](mailto:hi@tkiley.co.uk) today to learn how to get your CI system up and running.
+[Get in touch](mailto:hi@tkiley.co.uk) today to learn how to get your CI up and running.

 {% include syllabus_section.html content="e_ci.md" %}